vivitsaS/ml-from-scratch/linearRegression/readme.md

+## Algorithm Fundamentals

+Linear regression aims to find a linear relationship between input features and a target variable.
+Key concepts include:
+- Linear relationship: Predictions are made by summing the weighted features.
+- Gradient descent: An optimization technique used to find the best weights for the model.
+- Mean squared error (MSE): A common loss function used to measure the error of the model's predictions.

 Aim is to fit the best straight line to a given dataset showing a relationship between 2 n-dimensional entities.
-The equation of a straight line is y = slope*x + intercept, so the aim is to find the best slope and intercept for a given set of y and x this can be done by iteratively minimizing the difference.
-This difference that needs to be minimized is called the cost function. between y and the model mx+c
+The equation of a straight line is-
+\(y = slope*x + intercept\)

+So the aim is to find the best slope and intercept for a given set of y and x this can be done by iteratively minimizing the difference.
+This difference that needs to be minimized is called the cost function. between y and the model mx+c.

 In case of n dimensional matrices,
-matrix Y = dot(weight matrix, ; X) + bias matrix
+\(matrix Y = dot(weight matrix W, ; X)\) + bias matrix\

-so in this case, we need to find the best weight matrix and the bias matrix the cost function in this case would be J = (y - (wx+b))^2 (this is MSE- the mean squared error) we need to find the best w and b such that J is minimum. dj/dw shape - (n_features,n_samples) dj_dw = [gradient_w1, gradient_w2, gradient_w3, ..., gradient_wn], n = n_features Each gradient_wX represents the gradient of the cost function with respect to the weight wX, where X is the feature number.
+So in this case, we need to find the best weight matrix and the bias matrix the cost function in this case would be-
+\(J = (y - (wx+b))^2 \)
+J, here is MSE- the mean squared error.
+We need to find the best w and b such that J is minimum.
+\(dj/dw shape - (n_features,n_samples)
+dj_dw = [gradient_w1, gradient_w2, gradient_w3, ..., gradient_wn]\),
+n = n_features
+Each gradient_wX represents the gradient of the cost function with respect to the weight wX, where X is the feature number.
 These gradients guide the updates of the respective weights during the optimization process to minimize the cost function and fit the data.